RJC Response to Iran Deal Makes Headlines

 The Washington Post notes:

-...I think in today's politics, what's more important to these guys than sticking with your president is getting re-elected," McNulty said.
+The Republican Jewish Coalition, an advocacy group opposing the deal, has compiled a long list of 72 lawmakers they see as on the fence.
+Only one of them, Sen. Jeff Flake (R-Ariz.), is a Republican....I think in today's politics, what's more important to these guys than sticking with your president is getting re-elected," McNulty said.
 "So a lot of the pressure we're going to be putting on these guys is through our members, who are their constituents."

-USA TODAY reported on our social media campaign
+USA TODAY reported on our social media campaign.

 The Republican Jewish Coalition is "spending heavily" on social media ads to persuade lawmakers to reject the deal with a veto-proof majority, said Mark McNulty, the group's communications director.